-Pick one with a cover or aesthetic that speaks to you, your goals, and dreams.
+Pick one with a cover or aesthetic that speaks to you, your goals, and your dreams.

-Maybe it’s leather-bound with a compass if you’re dreaming of traveling.
+Maybe it’s leather-bound with a compass if you’re trying to manifest travel and adventure.

-Maybe it’s linen-bound with a romantic ribbon bookmark for those manifesting love.
+Maybe it’s linen-bound with a romantic ribbon bookmark if you want to manifest love.

 You get the idea.